 4. Mouseflow

-Mouseflow heatmap wordpress plugins has a starting monthly fee of $19 for 1,000 recorded sessions with a maximum of 1 website.
+Mouseflow heatmap WordPress plugins have a starting monthly fee of $19 for 1,000 recorded sessions with a maximum of 1 website.
 The more recorded sessions and websites you add to your package, the more expensive it becomes.
 Mouseflow also provides a restricted free plan.

-Some of the key features of Mouseflow include:
+Some of the critical features of Mouseflow include:

 Feedback Surveys: Mouseflow allows website owners to gather feedback from visitors by placing surveys on their website.